terrakube-io/docs/api/getting-started.md

 ### Templates

 This is the basic flow a job inside Terrakube will execute when running a workspace jobs.
-Templates allows you to define different logic using "Terrakube Configuration Language" using a yaml and small scripts written in Bash or Groovy that can be reused accross an organization.
+Templates allows you to define different logic using "Terrakube Configuration Language" using a yaml and small scripts written in Bash or Groovy that can be reused across an organization.
 To understand better templates lets create some examples:

 {% hint style="info" %}
 Templates are sent to the API in base64 encoding.